BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     > sudo apt-get install openjdk-17-jdk -y

+The `-y` option at the end it to answer automatically yes to any prompt `apt` might ask during the installation.

-once finished, if java has been installed succesfully you should be able to get this output:
+Once finished, if java has been installed succesfully you should be able to get this output:

     > which java